NamhoGim/Java-Precisely/README.md

 If execution of the method or constructor body may throw some exception `e`, then `e` must be either an unchecked exception (chapter 15) or a checked exception whose class is a subtype of one of `E1`, ..., `En`.
 An `Ei` may be a generic type parameter provided it is constrained (section 21.5) to be subtype of Throwable.

 ## 9.9.
 Parameter Arrays and Variable-Arity Methods

+The last parameter of a method may be declared to be a _parameter array_, using the syntax

+    t... x

+where `t` is a type, x is a parameter name, and the three dots ... are part of the concrete syntax.
+In the method, parameter `x` will have type `t[]`.

 ## 9.10.
 Constructor Declarations

+The purpose of a constructor in class `C` is to initialize new objects (instances) of the class.
+A _constructor-declaration_ in class `C` has the form

+    constructor-modifiers C(formal-list) throws-clause
+        constructor-body

+The _constructor-modifiers_ may be a list of at most one of `private`, `protected`, and `public` (section 9.7);
+a constructor cannot be `abstract`, `final`, or `static`.
+A constructor has no return type.

+Constructors may be overloaded in the same way as methods: the _constructor signature_ (a list of the parameter types in _formal-list_) is used to deistinguish constructors in the same class.
+A constructor may call another overloaded constructor in the same class using the syntax:

+    this(actual-list)

 ## 9.11 Nested Classes, Member Classes, Local Classes, and Inner Classes

+A non-static nested class, that is, a non-static member class `NMC` or a local class `NLC` in a non-static member, is called an _inner class_.
+An object of an inner class always contains a reference to an object of the enclosing class `C`, called the _enclosing object_.
+That object can be referred to as `C.this` in non-static code (example 47), so a non-static member `x` of the enclosing object cna be referred to as `C.this.x`.

+An inner class or local class cannot have static members.
+More precisely, all static fields must also be final, and methods and nested classes in an inner class or local class must be non-static.

+A static nested class, that is, a static member class `SMC` or a local class in a static member, has no enclosing object and cannot refer to non-static members of the enclosing class `C`.

+A static member class may itself have static as well as non-static members.

 ## 9.12 Anonymous Classes

+An _anonymous class_ is a special kind of local class; hence it must be declared inside a method, constructor, or initializer.
+An anonymous class can be declared, and exactly one instance created, using the special expresion syntax:

+    new C(actual-list)
+        class-body

 ## 9.13 Initializer Blocks, Field Initializers, and Initializers

+In addition to field initializers (section 9.6), class may contain _initializer-blocks_.
+Initializer blocks may be used when field initializers or constructors do not suffice.
+We use the term _initializer_ to mean field initializers as well as initializer blocks.
+A _static initializer block_ has the form:

+    static block-statement